GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 [article on the File System Access API](/file-system-access/#security-considerations).
 The additional security-pertinent capability that the File Handling API provides over the File System Access API is the ability to grant access to certain files through the operating system's built-in UI, as opposed to through a file picker shown by a web application.
-Any restrictions as to the files and folders that can be opened via the picker will also be applied to the files and folders opened via the operating system.

 There is still a risk that users may unintentionally grant a web application access to a file by opening it.
 However, it is generally understood that opening a file allows the application it is